-(A) Commission Generally.

-(1) Establishment of Commission.
+- (A) Commission Generally. - (1) Establishment of Commission.
 There is hereby created the Visitor and Convention Commission, referred to as "the Commission" in this chapter, to promote the development and growth of the convention, visitor and tourism and festival industry in the county.

 (2) Composition.
 The Commission will be comprised of seven (7) members.
-Four (4) members will be appointed by the County Commissioners, and three (3) members will be appointed by the Mayor of the City of Crawfordsville.
-Of the four (4) members appointed by the County Commissioners, at least one (1) appointee must be engaged in the business of renting rooms or lodging and at least one (1) appointee must be a member of the Montgomery County Council.
-Of the three (3) members appointed by the Mayor, one (1) appointee must be engaged in the business of renting rooms or lodging and one (1) appointee must be a member of the Crawfordsville City Council.
-The appointees who are engaged in the business of renting rooms or lodging cannot be from the same business.
-Not more than two (2) of the appointees of the County Commissioners may be from the same political party.
-Not more than two (2) of the appointees of the Mayor may be from the same political party.
-All appointees must be residents of Montgomery County.
+Four members will be appointed by the County Commissioners, and three (3) members will be appointed by the Mayor of the City of Crawfordsville.
+Of the four (4) members appointed by the County Commissioners, at least one (1) appointee must be engaged in a convention, visitor or tourism business or involved in or promoting conventions, visitors or tourism and at least one (1) appointee must be a member of the Montgomery County Council.
+Of the three (3) members appointed by the Mayor, one (1) appointee must be engaged in the business of renting rooms or lodging and one (1) appointee must be engaged in a convention, visitor or tourism business or involved in or promoting conventions, visitors or tourism and one (1) must be a member of the Crawfordsville City Council.
+The appointees who are engaged in the a convention, visitor or tourism business or involved in or promoting conventions, visitors or tourism cannot be from the same business.
+All appointees must be residents of Montgomery County, except that a person engaged in a convention, visitors or tourism business or involved in or promoting conventions, visitors or tourism need not be a resident of Montgomery County if: (1) he or she is the owner or executive level employee of such a business; (2) the business is located in Montgomery County; and (3) he or she is a resident of the State of Indiana.

-(3) Terms.
+- (3) Terms.
 All terms of office of Commission members begin on January 1.
 Members of the Commission serve terms of two years, except that three of the original members will have one-year terms in order to stagger the terms.
 All terms must be staggered.
 A member whose term expires may be re-appointed to serve one (1) additional term.
 A member who has served two (2) consecutive terms is not eligible for reappointment until at least one (1) year has elapsed since his or her last term.
-If an initial appointment is not made by February 1, or a vacancy is not filled within 30 days, the Commission shall appoint a member by majority vote to serve for the remainder of the term.

-(4) Removal.
-A member of the Commission may be removed for cause by his or her appointing authority.

-(5) No Salary.
+If an initial appointment is not made by February 1, or a vacancy is not filled within 30 days, the Commission shall appoint a member by majority vote to serve for the remainder of the term. - (4) Removal.
+A member of the Commission may be removed for cause by his or her appointing authority. - (5) No Salary.
 Members of the Commission may not receive a salary.
-However, Commission members are entitled to reimbursement for necessary expenses incurred in the performance of their respective duties.

-(6) Oaths.
-All members of the Commission must take an oath prior to serving.

-(7) Officers.
-The Commission shall elect a President, Vice President, Treasurer and Secretary.
+However, Commission members are entitled to reimbursement for necessary expenses incurred in the performance of their respective duties. - (6) Oaths.
+All members of the Commission must take an oath prior to serving. - (7) Officers.
+The Commission shall elect a President, Vice President, Treasurer and

+Secretary.
 Each officer shall serve for one year.